 Not quite the exciting feature, that.

 So you can imagine our surprise when we discovered that that is exactly what Bluehost does.
 Perhaps that might be one of the reasons we do not, in fact, own a hosting service.
-Bottom line, Bluehost doesn't offer free site migrations.
+Bottom line, Bluehost doesn’t offer free site migrations.
 Would we be interested in paying $149.99 to move our website over to another host?
-Would we be interested in moving our website ourselves manually over to another host especially when many other hosts offer to do it for us for free?
+Probably not.
+Luckily, migrating a website manually is pretty easy once you know how the process works.

 Regardless of the kind of site(s) that you run, you’d eventually have to use the email services offered by Bluehost.